laffra/cacophonia/README.md

 ## Launch

- - Select "Cacophonia.launch" and run it as Eclipse launch named "Cacophonia"
+ - Select the file `Cacophonia.launch` and run it as Eclipse launch named `Cacophonia`
  - This will launch the Cacophonia UI:

    ![Cacophonia UI](/images/ui-launch.png)

 ## Enabling Sound

+Inside the Cacophonia UI, you can enable sounds when certain plugins interact:

- - Click the "mute" checkbox in the UI to toggle sound
+ - Click the `mute` checkbox in the UI to toggle sound
- - Switch sound themes by choosing a different theme in the dropdown showing "Suspense"
+ - Switch sound themes by choosing a different theme in the dropdown showing `Suspense`
- - Choose your own instruments by checking "manual"
+ - Choose your own instruments by checking `manual`
    - All instruments will be muted
-   - Select a given plugin (e.g., "swt") and then choose an instrument (e.g., "xylophone") from the dropdown:
+   - Select a given plugin (e.g., `swt`) and then choose an instrument (e.g., `xylophone`) from the dropdown:

      ![Cacophonia UI](/images/ui-swt-xylophone.png)